-This year we have seen various multicoloured gradients with vibrant color palettes and irregular shapes with blur and distortion effects.
-Gradients are currently being used in many ways but the most characteristic, in terms of trends, is their use being extended to secondary elements within the composition, such as hovers, titles, 3D elements, icons and more.
+This year we have seen many multicolored gradients with vibrant color palettes and irregular shapes with blur and distortion effects.
+Gradients are currently being used in many ways, but the most characteristic, in terms of trends, sees their use extended to secondary elements within the composition, such as hovers, titles, 3D elements, icons, and more.

 Types of Gradients

 We can blend colors in multiple ways, the most common being linear or radial gradients with different parameters like radius, orientation, opacity or color points.
-What’s trendy right now, as we have seen in the case of the iPhoneX, is the use of non-uniform blends which use gradient meshes or other techniques.
-With gradient mesh we distort the surface of the gradient to generate a freeform shape.
-We can find many types of gradients like monotone, duotone, multicolor, gradients ramps, etc, as demonstrated in the following graphic.
+Experiments can also be made with non-uniform blends, which use gradient meshes or other techniques.
+With gradient mesh the surface of the gradient is distorted to generate a freeform shape.
+There are many types of gradients, like monotone, duotone, multicolor, gradients ramps, etc, as demonstrated in the following graphic.

 Useful Tools for CSS gradients

-To recreate these effects in CSS there are loads of tools available that allow them to be created through visual editors, simply by copying and pasting the CSS code, as you can see here: Webgradients, Khroma AI, Color Space, UI Gradients, Grabient, Coolhue, Easing Gradients in CSS.
+To recreate these effects in CSS there are loads of tools available allowing them to be created through visual editors, simply by copying and pasting the CSS code, as you can see here: Webgradients, Khroma AI, Color Space, UI Gradients, Grabient, Coolhue, Easing Gradients in CSS.